 Taught by Justin Vann and held several times a year, classes include a variety of topics between wine and whisky will be covered.
 Expect at least 6 beverages, tasting notes loaded with information, snacks (which will be overseen by Oxheart Restaurant), and plenty of grandiose, rambling analogies from Justin Vann.
 Classes will be held on Saturday afternoons.
-Cost for classes start at $50.
 Tickets can be purchased online.